What You’ll Learn 💾

 Matlab (*.mat)

-Export precision can be selected from a dropdown list between Single and Double.
-Usually single precision is enough, but sometimes Matlab functions expect data in double precision.
-Please be aware that the amount of exported data will be doubled if this option is chosen and Matlab files can't exceed 2 GB.
-Matlab can also export each channel with a separate time channel or export all data at full speed if you manually set the export rate (Hz) to the maximum value.
-Resampler does the job of linear interpolation, hold or alias-free when exporting to Custom sample rate.
+MATLAB can also export each channel with its own time channel or export all data at full speed if you manually set the export rate (Hz) to the maximum value.
+The Resampler handles this process using linear interpolation, hold, or alias-free methods when exporting to a Custom sample rate.

 Universal file format 58 (*.unv, *.uff)